This is a random collection of frequently and not-so-frequently asked questions.

 In May, MOON SHADOW - my new novel for tweens - will finally be out in stores.
 I've been working on this book for more than eight years, and I'm so excited for people to finally get to read it!
 Now in shiny, easy-to-read-by-the-pool paper!

-Also coming soon: the fourth, fifth, and sixth books in a chapter book series for younger readers, called PUPPY PIRATES.
+Also coming this year: the seventh and eighth books in a chapter book series for younger readers, called PUPPY PIRATES.
 I write this series under a different name, since these stories are very different from my teen and tween novels - more information can be found at erinsoderberg.com.

 What are you writing now?